DevnagriAI/devnagri-cli/docs/CLI_User_Documentation.md

 ### push

-This command pushes the local files to devnagri
+This command pushes the local files to Devnagri

     ```
     > devnagri push